cncf/communitygroups/README.md

 We strive to keep all organizers as up to date as possible when it comes to program updates and changes.
 Here are a few ways you can stay in the loop:

 - Subscribe to our global organizer newsletter by going to your [community profile and then "updates"](https://community.cncf.io/accounts/profile/#updates).
 There you can opt-in by marking the "Global" checkbox under the "Receive general communications from" header.
-- Please reach out to us on the [#communitygroups](https://cloud-native.slack.com/archives/C015WPLD3F1) channel in the CNCF slack Workspace.
-Please avoid using direct messages unless strictly necessary as doing so both has the potential of overwhelming project maintainers and others with similar questions lose the benefit of public discussion.
+- For current organizers, please reach out to inquiries on the [#community-group-organizers](https://cloud-native.slack.com/archives/C04KB96TA2X) channel in the CNCF slack Workspace.
+Please avoid using direct messages unless strictly necessary as doing so both has the potential of overwhelming project maintainers and core CNCF staff.
+Additionally, others with similar questions lose the benefit of public discussion.
 - It's best if you use a public communication channel whenever possible; however, if you need to communicate in private, please feel free to send the program admins a note via community-groups@cncf.io (please use the public channels for any program-related discussion).

 ## Marketing Best Practices and Resources